AvinashSinghChauhan/Water-Quality-Monitoring/Call For Code/README.md

 ## Live demo
   [Click here to start the Application](https://node-red-vwzba.eu-gb.mybluemix.net/ui/#!/0?socketid=0YnH0HamOe7fAMXXAAFF) This will work till IBM Cloud services are active.
+  Note:For Data analysis ,Do include 17-18th July in the time range,we have data record of that day only
 ## Built with
 * [IBM Cloudant](https://cloud.ibm.com/catalog?search=cloudant#search_results)
 * [Node RED App](https://cloud.ibm.com/catalog?search=Node-RED%20App#search_results)